 For 5G ProSe UE-to-Network Relay discovery, the 5G DDNMF may check with the UDM whether the UE-to-Network relay is authorized to announce UE-to-Network relay discovery.

 3. The 5G DDNMFs in the HPLMN and VPLMN of the Discoveree UE exchange Announce Auth.
 Messages.
 If the Discoveree UE is not roaming, these steps do not take place.

+For 5G ProSe UE-to-Network Relay discovery, Npkmf_Discovery_AnnounceAuthorize service operation is used to obtain the authorization from the 5G PKMF for announcing in the PLMN.

 4. The 5G DDNMF in the HPLMN of the Discoveree UE returns the ProSe Response Code and the Code-Sending Security Parameters, Discovery Query Filter(s), Code-Receiving Security Parameters corresponding to each discovery filter along with the CURRENT_TIME and MAX_OFFSET parameters and the chosen PC5 ciphering algorithm.
 The Code-Sending Security Parameters provide the necessary information for the Discoveree UE to protect the transmission of the ProSe Response Code and are stored with the ProSe Response Code.
 The Code-Receiving Security Parameters provide the information needed by the Discoveree UE to undo the protection applied to the ProSe Query Code by the Discoverer UE.
 The Code-Receiving Security Parameters indicate a Match Report will not be used for MIC checking.
 The UE stores each Discovery Filter with its associated Code-Receiving Security Parameters.
 The Discoveree UE takes the same actions with CURRENT_TIME and MAX_OFFSET as described for the Announcing UE in step 4 of clause 6.1.3.1 of the present document.
 The 5G DDNMF in the HPLMN of the Discoveree UE shall include the chosen PC5 ciphering algorithm in the Discovery Response message.
 The 5G DDNMF determines the chosen PC5 ciphering algorithm based on the ProSe Response Code and the received PC5 UE security capability in step 1.
 The UE stores the chosen PC5 ciphering algorithm together with the ProSe Response Code.